 By capturing their steps on film it appears that Taylor is being forced to change her life completely around and she puts up a little fight.
 FIRE doesn’t have to be this extreme all at once.

 For someone new to the conversation, this might actually be a turn-off.
-It seemed that they hadn’t yet gone through the introductory steps most do when approaching FIRE, like tracking and automating payments to their expenses.
+It seemed that they hadn’t yet gone through the introductory steps most do when approaching FIRE, like tracking and automating your finances.
 Making this many drastic changes at once could seem impossible.
 Just having all the necessary conversations to get started into FIRE would be hard to have in just one year.

 The couple also broke from their current life in a pretty major way, leaving behind their city for a big move to a lower cost of living area.
 They also left the career tracks they were on, generally.
 They could have perhaps made a smaller move to a form of part-time work as a more gradual change, though Scott could still do a lot of remote work.